crygup/fish/Privacy Policy.md

 - User IDs: This is used to identify users uniquely within Discord.
 - Usernames: Usernames are collected to personalize user interactions with Fishie.
 - Statuses: We may collect user statuses to provide specific responses based on online, offline, or other Discord statuses.
+- Guild joins: We collect information about the guilds Fishie is added to as a means to prevent spam.
+- Avatars: Fishie stores user avatars for certain commands that require avatar display.
+- Message Counts: We collect and store message counts for XP and levelling-based commands to track user progress and provide XP-related features.

 # Use of Collected Information